Clare

 Clare is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on projected demographic shifts, lower quartile growth is anticipated for Australia's non-metropolitan areas.
-Clare is expected to expand by 65 persons to the year 2041, reflecting an increase of approximately 0.1% in total over the 17-year period, according to the latest annual ERP population numbers.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods.
+By 2041, Clare's population is projected to increase by 65 persons, reflecting an overall growth rate of 0.2% over the 17-year period.

 Frequently Asked Questions - Population